 - What is the time frame for that expected rise (or fall)?

 Having this expected move will help to create a trade with a higher probability of success.
-Increasing probabilities is at the core of all successful trading and trading is a business of probabilities.
+Increasing probabilities are at the core of all successful trading and trading is a business of probabilities.

 The answers to these questions will guide us in creating our plan of action for the trade.
 Once we have a specific prediction for the expected move of the stock, we can choose our profit stops and stop loss for the trade setup.